William Roger Clemens

 - Born August 4, 1962 in Dayton, OH USA

-Roger "The Rocket" Clemens is considered by many to be the greatest pitcher of all time, having notched over 300 wins and 4000 strikeouts and winning an unprecedented seven Cy Young Awards for four different teams.
-He has also been a very controversial figure because of some ungentelmanly behavior over the years, and accusations of PED use that led to his trial for perjury in 2011.
+Roger Clemens is considered by many to be the greatest pitcher of all-time, having notched over 300 wins and 4,000 strikeouts while winning an unprecedented seven Cy Young Awards for four different teams.
+During his career, he twice struck out 20 batters in a single nine-inning game: against the Seattle Mariners on April 29, 1986 and against the Detroit Tigers on September 18, 1996.
+But he has also been a very controversial figure because of some ungentlemanly behavior over the years, and accusations of PED use that led to his trial for perjury in 2011.

-The Astros non-tendered Clemens on December 7, 2005, which prevented them from re-signing him before May 1 of the 2006 season.
-The Texas Rangers, Boston Red Sox, and New York Yankees expressed an interest in signing him, but Clemens implied that he was leaning toward retiring after the United States was eliminated by Mexico in the second round of the 2006 World Baseball Classic.
-On May 31st, it was announced that Clemens was coming out of retirement to rejoin the Astros for the remainder of the season.
-He signed a one-year contract worth $22,000,022, which was prorated to approximately $12.25 million for the final 3+ months of the season.
+The Astros non-tendered Clemens on December 7th, which prevented them from re-signing him before May 1st of the 2006 season.
+The Texas Rangers, Boston Red Sox, and New York Yankees expressed an interest in signing him, but Clemens implied that he was leaning toward retiring after he pitched for the United States in the inaugural World Baseball Classic.
+On May 31st, it was announced he was coming out of retirement again to re-join the Astros for the remainder of the season.
+He signed a one-year contract worth $22,000,022, which was prorated to approximately $12.25 million for the final three-plus months of the season.
 Clemens made his first appearance of the season on June 22nd against the Minnesota Twins, losing to rookie Francisco Liriano, 4-2.
-He ended the season with a 7-6 record, and a 2.30 ERA.
+He ended the season with a 7-6 record and 2.30 ERA, averaging only 6 innings in 19 starts.

-Facing a similar situation in 2007, Clemens announced on May 6th that he was signing with the New York Yankees who desperately needed starting pitching.
+In 2007, Clemens sent Yankee announcer Suzyn Waldman into a state of hysteria when he announced on May 6th that he was coming back to the Bronx and a Yankee club in desperate need of starting pitching.
 When Clemens faced Julio Franco on June 15th, it was the oldest pitcher-batter match-up since Rube Walberg pitched to Nick Altrock in 1933.
-With the Yankee bullpen worn out, Clemens volunteered to relieve on June 24th against the San Francisco Giants.
-He had not pitched out of the bullpen since July 18, 1984, as a rookie.
-It was a major league-record 22 years, 341 days between relief stints, easily shattering the 15 years, 343 days set by Steve Carlton from 1971 to 1987.
+With the Yankee bullpen worn out, Clemens volunteered to relieve on June 24th against the San Francisco Giants, having not pitched out of the bullpen since July 18, 1984, as a rookie.
+It was a major league-record 22 years, 341 days between relief stints, easily shattering the record of 15 years, 343 days set by Steve Carlton from 1971 to 1987.
 On July 2nd, he pitched eight innings of two-hit ball against the Minnesota Twins to pick up his 350th career victory, becoming the first pitcher since Warren Spahn in 1963 to reach this milestone.
-On August 18th, Clemens became the first pitcher to allow a home run to a hitter who was not yet born at the time the pitcher first won a Cy Young Award; Cameron Maybin was the batsman.
+On August 18th, he became the first pitcher to allow a home run to a hitter who was not yet born at the time the pitcher first won a Cy Young Award; Cameron Maybin was the batter.
 In a match-up of 300-game winners, he faced Greg Maddux twice after they each passed the 300-game mark.
 His record in these match-ups was 1-1.
-He finally retired after that season, having long teased fans and media about his upcoming retirement, dating back to the 2003 World Series when his start for the Yankees against the Florida Marlins was touted by broadcasters as likely the last of his career.
+He finally retired from MLB for real after the season, leaving his final start, Game 3 of the ALDS against the Cleveland Indians, not with a bang but with a whimper, departing to a pulled hamstring.

-On December 13, 2007, Clemens was one of the players named in the Mitchell Report as using performance-enhancing drugs.
+Clemens was enveloped in all manner of steroid allegations.
+The winds of PEDs first blew in 2005, when Jose Canseco sounded the alarm against The Rocket in his best-seller Juiced.
+Allegations soon swirled around him from a growing chorus including journeyman reliever Jason Grimsley, whose own credibility was shot by his own PED problems.
+Roger completely denied usage of PEDs in testimony to Congress in 2005.
+But then, on December 13, 2007, a larger bomb dropped when Roger was one of the players named as a user in the Mitchell Report.
 Clemens denied the claims and appeared on 60 Minutes to try to clear his name.
-He also filed a defamation lawsuit against Brian McNamee, who was his trainer from 1998 to 2001, who made most of the allegations of PED use and produced physical evidence in the form of used syringes which he claimed were used to inject Clemens with various illegal substances.
-Clemens and McNamee testified before the House oversight committee on February 13, 2008.
+He also filed a defamation lawsuit against Brian McNamee, who was his trainer from 1998 to 2001, who made most of the allegations of PED use and produced physical evidence in the form of used syringes which he claimed were used to inject Rocket with various illegal substances.
+Clemens and McNamee testified before the House Oversight Committee on February 13, 2008.
 Both held to their past positions and were caught in contradictions by the Congressmen.
 Andy Pettitte, Clemens' former teammate, said that Clemens had told him that he used Human Growth Hormone.
 Clemens claimed that Pettitte did not correctly recall the conversations.
 Other damaging information about Clemens came out at the time, including allegations of having had a decade-long affair with country music star Mindy McCreary that had started when the singer was only 15.
-The tale took on added poignancy when McCreary committed suicide in 2013, aged only 37, after years of run-ins with the law and numerous bouts of drug addiction.
+The tale took on added poignancy when McCreary committed suicide in 2013, only 37, after years of run-ins with the law and numerous bouts of drug addiction.

 - 11-time All-Star (1986, 1988, 1990-1992, 1997-1998, 2001 & 2003-2005)